pts/pts-tiny-7z-sfx/README.txt

 Compilation options (can be specified for c-*.sh):

-* -DUSE_CHMODW: tiny7zx should work hard on calling chmod() to make files and directories writable upon a ``Permission denied''.
+* -DUSE_CHMODW: Make tiny7zx work hard on calling chmod() to make files and directories writable upon a ``Permission denied''.
+  Adds about 160 bytes to tiny7zx (c-minidiet.sh).

+* -UUSE_LZMA2: Remove LZMA2 decompression support.
+  Saves about 784 bytes of tiny7zx (c-minidiet.sh).

 See http://sourceforge.net/p/sevenzip/discussion/45797/thread/233f5efd
 about 7zS2con.sfx, a similar software for Win32.